 The Libraries/Learning Resource Centers/Educational Resources Support Services will retain control of all resources purchased through their budgets and/or placed in their inventories.

-Need for duplicates at individual colleges will be determined by utilization, importance of materials to the curriculum, budget and/or price.
+Need for duplicates at individual campuses will be determined by utilization, importance of materials to the curriculum, budget and/or price.

 Replacement of Lost or Damaged Material